-- What are the benefits of a ClubLink Membership?
+- What is the most unique feature of a ClubLink Membership?

-ClubLink Members enjoy the benefits of a traditional private club, with the additional benefit of reciprocal access to more than 50 championship golf courses.
+In addition to the traditional benefits of most Member Clubs, ClubLink Members enjoy reciprocal access to more than 50 championship golf courses.

 - What is a Member's reciprocal access to other Clubs?

 Members who join a Silver Club have access to all Silver, Gold and Daily Fee Clubs* without a reciprocal fee (subject to availability.)
 Silver Members have access to Platinum Clubs for a reciprocal fee of $65 per round, and Prestige Clubs for $80 per round.
 The reciprocal fee is waived at Platinum Clubs if the Member's Home Club is closed for a non-Member, full shotgun event.

 Members who join a Gold Club have access to all Silver, Gold, Platinum and Daily Fee Clubs* without a reciprocal fee (subject to availability.)
 Gold Members have access to Prestige Clubs for a reciprocal fee of $80 per round.
 The reciprocal fee is waived at Prestige Clubs if the Member's Home Club is closed for a non-Member, full shotgun event.

 Members who join a Platinum or Prestige Club have access to all ClubLink Member Clubs and Daily Fee Clubs* without a reciprocal fee (subject to availability.)

 * Members have access to Glen Abbey throughout the week for a $95 reciprocal fee and mandatory cart fee.